Knickers in the Hedgerow

 String of Pearls

 In 2010, Crook Morris celebrated our 30th Birthday.
 (Pearl).
-So Martyn devised a dance for twelve dancers called String of Pearls.
+So Martyn devised a Cotswold style dance for eight dancers called String of Pearls.
 Video